 While that may sound a bit dramatic, it is a pretty common reaction.
-"When you consume sugar, blood sugar levels in the body increase, which leads to the release of insulin from the pancreas," Kimberly Hershenson, LCSW, a NYC-therapist specializing in eating disorders, tells Bustle.
-"People get a burst of energy and feel good momentarily, however blood sugar levels rapidly decrease."
+"When you consume sugar, blood sugar levels in the body increase, which leads to the release of insulin from the pancreas," Kimberly Hershenson, LCSW, a New York City-based therapist specializing in eating disorders, tells Bustle.
+"People get a burst of energy and feel good momentarily, however, blood sugar levels rapidly decrease."
 This is what's known as a "crash," and it can leave you feeling bad.

-Apart from affecting with your blood sugar levels, a diet high in sugar can also lead to inflammation, and may even mess with your hormones.
+Apart from affecting your blood sugar levels, a diet high in sugar can also lead to inflammation, and may even mess with your hormones.
 Keep in mind, though, that not all sugars are created equal.
 "Most human beings are 'sensitive' to simple sugars because they hit the bloodstream so quickly," Amanda L. Dale, M.Ed., M.A., a personal trainer and nutritionist, tells Bustle.
-This is why you might feel sick or crave more sugar after eating chocolate or drinking a sugary coffee, but not necessarily after eating a piece of fruit.
+This is why you might feel weird after eating sugar or crave more of it after eating chocolate or drinking a sugary coffee, but not necessarily after eating a piece of fruit.

 1. Your Skin Has Been Breaking Out

 While there are many contributing factors when it comes to acne, eating many sugary foods is often one of the main culprits.

 "Skin is incredibly sensitive to sugar," Laura McGevna, M.D., a board-certified dermatologist in Vermont, tells Bustle.
 "We know that 'high glycemic index' or foods that increase blood glucose easily are associated with worsening of acne.
 This is likely due to an insulin response that stimulates a cascade of endocrine and hormonal events that cause inflammation on the skin."